lzanott2/e3Challenge/README.txt

     lori-drupal-8.4.3  >  sites  >  default  >  files

 Download and paste those files into your "files" folder in Drupal 8.
+Next, zip and install the module "fontawesome":

+    lori-drupal-8.4.3  >  modules  >  fontawesome.

-Be sure to upload the database file "e3Challenge.sql".
+Next, be sure to upload the database file "e3Challenge.sql".